SURGroup/UQpy/docs/source/sensitivity/index.rst

 The module currently contains the following classes:

 - :py:class:`.MorrisSensitivity`: Class to perform Morris.
+- :py:class:`.PceSensitivity`: Class to compute the sensitivity indices using the :class:`.PolynomialChaosExpansion` method.

 Sensitivity analysis comprises techniques focused on determining how the variations of input variables :math:`X=\left[ X_{1}, X_{2},…,X_{d} \right]` of a mathematical model influence the response value :math:`Y=h(X)`.